assathe1996/eepromSimulator/README.md

 - The simulated eeprom .txt file will have new line for each page.
 This is meant for the simplicity of the manual check if required.

-T- he code can also be executed with custom parameters for any specific trace file.
+- The code can also be executed with custom parameters for any specific trace file.
 Command line flags include	-p defining page size in bytes
 				-n total number of pages
 				-t path of trace file